KBC to wind down Antwerp Diamond Bank

-BRUSSELS Belgian banking and insurance group KBC (KBC.BR) said on Friday it had decided to wind down Antwerp Diamond Bank (ADB) after failing to complete its sale, to fulfil the last of its commitments to EU regulators following its receipt of state aid.
+BRUSSELS, Sept 19 Belgian banking and insurance group KBC said on Friday it had decided to wind down Antwerp Diamond Bank (ADB) after failing to complete its sale, to fulfil the last of its commitments to EU regulators following its receipt of state aid.

-KBC, which was given 7 billion euros (5.46 billion pounds) by Belgium in the 2008-2009 financial crisis, had agreed in December last year to sell the business to China's Yinren Group.
+KBC, which was given 7 billion euros ($9 billion) by Belgium in the 2008-2009 financial crisis, had agreed in December last year to sell the business to China's Yinren Group.

 But the European Commission had given KBC until the end of September this year to complete the deal and KBC said on Friday that the Chinese group had not submitted a comprehensive file to Belgium's central bank within the required time.